pakenfit/ngReact-18/README.md

 > **Note: For a more modern alternative to ngReact, we recommend [react2angular](https://github.com/coatue/react2angular), [angular2react](https://github.com/coatue/angular2react), and [ngimport](https://github.com/bcherny/ngimport).**

+> **Note: This library is a fork of the original ngReact project, specifically updated to incorporate React 18's new createRoot API.
+This update facilitates the seamless integration of React 18 components within AngularJS applications, allowing developers to leverage the latest features and performance enhancements offered by React 18.
+We welcome contributions and feedback from the community to continue improving this project.**

 # ngReact

 The [React.js](http://facebook.github.io/react/) library can be used as a view component in web applications. ngReact is an Angular module that allows React Components to be used in [AngularJS](https://angularjs.org/) applications.